SanderSijbrandij/personal-website/README.md

 * bundle install
 * rails db:setup
-* rails server
+* ./bin/server

-The project should run at http://localhost:3000
+The project should run at http://localhost:5000